Julusian/pkg-prebuilds/README.md

 Copy a prebuilt binary into the prebuilds folder.

-Example: `pkg-prebuilds-copy --source build/Release/jpeg-turbo.node --name=jpeg-turbo --strip  --napi_version=7 --arch=x64`
+Example: `pkg-prebuilds-copy --baseDir build/Release --source jpeg-turbo.node --name=jpeg-turbo --strip  --napi_version=7 --arch=x64`

 This takes a few paramaters to figure out the correct filename:
+* `baseDir` - Base path to built binary files (required)
 * `source` - The built file to copy (required)
 * `name` - The name of the binding as defined in the options object (required)
 * `napi_version` - The node-api version it was built for (required)